-Today’s Rapanui share the same tenacity, physical prowess and survival instinct as their explorer forefathers who survived an epic journey to arrive here from more than 2000kms from the west.
-Consequently they look similar to other Polynesians from Hawaii, New Zealand and Tahiti.
-Although intermarriage with foreigners in recent times has brought a physical and cultural diversity, the Rapanui remain a generous and proud people with an unbreakable cultural core.
-Their cultural inspiration is drawn more from their Polynesian cousins to the west than their governing body of Chile to the East, although the South America- Polynesia mix found on the island is truly unique in the world.
+Today’s Rapanui share the same tenacity, physical prowess and survival instinct as their explorer forefathers who survived the epic journey here from more than 2000kms from the west.
+Consequently, they look similar to other Polynesians from New Zealand, Sāmoa, Tonga, Tahiti, and Hawaiʻi.
+Although intermarriage with foreigners in recent times has brought physical and cultural diversity, the Rapanui remain a generous and proud people with an unbreakable cultural core.
+Their cultural inspiration is drawn more from their Polynesian cousins to the west than their governing body of Chile to the East, though the South American-Polynesian mix found on the island is truly unique in the world.